debrief/pepys-import/README_Windows.md

 17. Run `pip install -e git+https://github.com/tk0miya/testing.postgresql.git#egg=testing.postgresql` to install the development version of `testing.postgresql` (**TODO:** this can be removed once another PR updating the requirements files is merged)

+18. Everything should be installed now, in that virtual environment.
+Remember to activate it before doing any work on pepys!

 Notes on why we have to do it this way: